 By collecting the rain that runs off your roof, driveway and other hard surfaces and directing it into a raingarden, you can look after plants in your garden that you might forget to water.
 And with the right plants, raingardens can also clean the water before it heads out to sea.

-So why not get prepared now and set up your raingarden ready to capture every drop of autumn and winter rain?
+So why not get prepared now and set up your raingarden ready to capture every drop of winter rain?